MarioBohac/COVID-19/README.md

 The datasets were then imported into __Tableau__ to make the Dashboard.

 # Data
-The data came from [Our World in Data](https://github.com/owid/covid-19-data/tree/master/public/data) and it was a fairly clean dataset.
-It needed only a little bit of cleaning, exploration and preparation.
+The data came from [Our World in Data](https://github.com/owid/covid-19-data/tree/master/public/data).
+The dataset needed only a little bit of cleaning, exploration and preparation.

 # Dashboard
 You can find the Tableau Dashboard [here](https://public.tableau.com/app/profile/mario.boha./vizzes).